The Ultimate Guide to Ephesus

 The Roman influence at Ephesus is the most apparent.
-With its Roman Baths, public W.C.’s with full sewer system, the Library of Celsus, Basilica, and Odeon that seated 1400 spectators and a great theatre which seated 25,000 the ruins at Ephesus are a incredible step back in time.
+With its Roman Baths, public W.C.’s with a full sewer system, the Library of Celsus, Basilica, and Odeon that seated 1400 spectators and a great theatre which seated 25,000 the ruins at Ephesus are an incredible step back in time.
 Walk the Sacred Way that Antony and Cleopatra strode on.
 The white marble road has been pieced back together over the past 100 years and remains a stunning reminder of the glory of this ancient site.

-The Arkadiane Way
+The Arcadian Way

 The Arkadiane was built to impress visitors to the great city of Ephesus.
-A colonnaded marble road that connected the harbour and the theatre.
+A collonaded marble road that connected the harbour and the theatre.
 It was built during the Hellenistic period and was a 530m long street that had 50 streetlights, shops and galleries.

-The Arkadiane Way was used as a ceremony road.
+The Arcadian Way was used as a ceremony road.
 It links the famous Royal Route to the sea and runs around 500 metres with galleries and shops either side the full length of the road.

 The Marble road is where Cleopatra and Antony walked the length of Ephesus.
 It leads to Hadrian’s Gate and connects the Celsus Library to the theatre.